 The 1993 story of Jack Skellington, from "Halloween Town" who opens a portal to "Christmas Town" and decides to celebrate the holiday.
 The story was originally going to be made into a 30-minute television special in the early 80's, but was dropped before it saw the light of day.
 Burton (who worked for Disney at the time) picked up the idea, and a decade later, came up with this feature film that is absolutely brilliant.

 Santa Claus Is Comin' To Town

 Narrator Mickey Rooney plays Santa Claus in this 1970 claymation gem, which also stars Fred Astaire as the mailman whose truck breaks down.
 'Santa Claus is Comin' to Town' takes its name from the famous Christmas song, but I will never, ever, ever forget the song 'One Foot in Front of the Other', which I catch myself singing from time to time for no reason whatsoever.
 So, before you watch the video below, you've been warned that you'll probably be singing the song for weeks - or the next 30 years.
 Enjoy.

 Rudolph The Red Nosed Reindeer

 America fell in love with claymation Christmas specials in 1964.
 Based on the 1939 song of the same name, 'Rudolph' has been telecast every year since 1964, making it the longest running Christmas TV special in history.
-Narrated by Burl Ives, the voice of Sam the Snowman, this rivals all T.V.
-Christmas specials, claymation or otherwise.
+It's narrated by country singer Burl Ives, the voice of Sam the Snowman.
 The style has been copied, parodied, poked fun at and adored for nearly 50 years, and will likely be remembered for generations to come.